-As to safety objectives, D.14-06-007 and successor decision D.15-12-020 require the Applicants to pressure test and potentially replace Line 1600 as part of the approved PSEP Decision Tree.
-In D.14-06-007, SoCalGas/SDG&E were not seeking approval either to replace Line 1600 in the existing right-of-way, or to build a new pipeline, like Line 3602, that lies outside of the existing Line 1600 right-of-way.
-Instead, inconsistent with the Applicants' implementation plan approved in those decisions, the Applicants now seek to derate to distribution service, but not pressure test and replace the existing Line 1600.
+As to safety objectives, D.14-06-007 and successor decision D.15-12-02016 require the Applicants to pressure test and potentially replace Line 1600 as part of the approved PSEP Decision Tree.
+In D.14-06-007, SoCalGas/SDG&E were not seeking approval either to replace Line 1600 in the existing right-of-way, or to build a new pipeline, like Line 3602, that lies outside of the existing Line 1600 right-of-way.17 Instead, inconsistent with the Applicants' implementation plan approved in those decisions, the Applicants now seek to derate to distribution service, but not pressure test and replace the existing Line 1600.
 (In response to protests, the Applicants now concede that Line 1600 can be taken out of service to conduct pressure testing without replacing that line.)

-At the time of the original application, Applicants stated that Line 1600 at 640 psig (100 MMcfd) only served about 10% of SDG&E's demand, while Line 3010 at 530 psig served about 90% of SDG&E's demand.
-After the
+At the time of the original application, Applicants stated that Line 1600 at 640 psig (100 MMcfd) provided only 10% of SDG&E's demand, while Line 3010 at 530 psig provided 90% of SDG&E's nominal capacity.
+After the Commission

-&lt;sup>16 See D.14-06-007 Decision Implementing a Safety Enhancement Plan and Approval Process for San Diego Gas & Electric Company and Southern California Gas Company; Denying the Proposed Cost Allocation for Safety Enhancement Costs; and Adopting a Ratemaking Settlement, issued June 12, 2014 and D.15-12-020 Decision on Remanded Issues for the Adopted Safety Enhancement Plans on San Diego Gas & Electric Company and Southern California Gas Company, issued December 17, 2015.
+16 See D.14-06-007 Decision Implementing a Safety Enhancement Plan and Approval Process for San Diego Gas & Electric Company and Southern California Gas Company; Denying the Proposed Cost Allocation for Safety Enhancement Costs; and Adopting a Ratemaking Settlement, issued June 12, 2014 and D.15-12-020 Decision on Remanded Issues for the Adopted Safety Enhancement Plans on San Diego Gas & Electric Company and Southern California Gas Company, issued December 17, 2015.

-&lt;sup>17 See D.14-06-007 at 190-191.
+17 See D.14-06-007 at 190-191.

-Commission approved Resolution SED-1 on August 18, 2016, the maximum allowable operating pressure (MAOP) of Line 1600 lowered from 640 psig to 512 psig with a capacity of approximately 65 MMcfd.
-If the MAOP of Line 1600 is lowered to 320 psig as the Applicants request, then the capacity would drop to approximately 40 MMcfd, which would serve less than 10% of the SDG&E's demand (approximately 7%).
+approved Resolution SED-1 on August 18, 2016, Line 1600 was further derated from 640 psig to 512 psig, or approximately 70 MMcfd.18 If the line is subsequently converted to distribution service at 320 psig as the Applicants request, then the volume of the line would drop to approximately 40 MMcfd, which translates to less than 5% of the SDG&E's nominal capacity.

-D.02-11-003 and D.06-09-039 require the Applicants to adhere to a reliability standard for firm non-core service in one-in-ten (one curtailment in ten years) cold year conditions which already provides some measure of the excess, or "slack," capacity on SDG&E's transmission system.
+D.02-11-003 and D.06-09-03919 require the Applicants to adhere to a reliability standard for firm non-core service in one-in-ten (one curtailment in ten years) cold year conditions which already provides some measure of the excess, or "slack," capacity that is on SDG&E's transmission system.
 While SDG&E acknowledges that Lines 3010 and 1600 have sufficient capacity to meet the Commission's mandated design standards for core and non-core service through 2035/36, it maintains that providing "duplicative" or "redundant" capacity would improve reliability, and operational flexibility.
-Whether the Applicants
+Whether the Applicants are proposing a redundancy solution specific to the facts of this case or a new standard of gas system reliability, such proposals bear examination in this case.20